Kochubeyevsky Park

-Kochubeyevsky Park is a monument of landscape art of local significance in Baturyn, Nizhyn district, Chernihiv region, Ukraine.
+Kochubeyevsky Park or Kochubeivskyi Park (Кочубеївський парк) is a park in Baturyn, Nizhyn Raion, Chernihiv Oblast, Ukraine.
 It is a part of the National Historical and Cultural Preserve "Hetman's Capital".

 It has an area of 9.9 hectares.

 History

 The park was founded in the 19th century by the General Judge of Cossack Ukraine V. Kochubey.
 The basis of the park was an oak forest.
 The park combines regular and landscape planning, with natural and artificial plantations of different years, and about 34 species of trees and shrubs.

 Monuments

 On the territory of the park there is an architectural monument of national importance, the House of the General Court (V. Kochubey's house) of the 17th century, mass graves of the Ukrainian Revolution and World War II, and monumental art of different periods, described below.

 Monument to Ukrainian beekeeper Petro Prokopovych

 This monument to Petro Prokopovych was sculpted by Inna Kolomiets and erected in 1975.